 She has also been featured on the cover of Barron’s and profiled in Barron’s “Best Advice” column.

-She began her career in 1982 at Merrill Lynch.
+She began her career in 1981 at Merrill Lynch.
 She joined Tucker Anthony in 1984 and served on its board of directors from 1998 until 2001, when it was acquired by RBC.
-She holds a Certified Investment Management Analyst (CIMA) certification from Wharton, has an Accredited Investment Fiduciary (AIF) designation, and is a member of the Investment Management Consultants Association (IMCA).
-She earned her undergraduate degree from Lafayette College.
+She holds a Certified Investment Management Analyst® certification from Wharton and is a member of the Investment Management Consultants Association.
+She earned an undergraduate degree from Lafayette College.

 Outside of the office, Ann Marie is actively involved in philanthropic work, focusing on causes that support the needs of marginalized women and children.
 She serves on the boards of Women for Women International, a nonprofit humanitarian organization that provides economic and social support to women survivors of war; Martha’s Table, a local nonprofit that increases access to quality education, health and wellness, and family resources to those in the D.C. area; and Collegiate Directions, a nonprofit that helps low-income, first-generation students from the Washington area to apply, attend and succeed in college.
 In all her interactions, Ann Marie goes beyond the numbers, always remembering that it’s one-on-one relationships that matter and ultimately bring about change.
 Committed to lifelong learning, she encourages the same with the young adults and high school students she mentors on finances and personal investing.